Kris Aquino filmography

 Kris Aquino is a Filipina television host, actress, endorser and producer.

-1990 was the start of her movie career.
-Her mother, the late Corazon Aquino did not want to her to enter showbiz at first, but was later convinced and approved Kris' first mainstream movie, Pido Dida: Sabay Tayo with the popular comedian so called Cheetaeh, Rene Requiestas.
-In that movie, she got the status of Box-office queen in 1990.
-She later shifted into other roles, notably in massacre films such as Vizconde Massacre, Myrna Diones Story, Elsa Castillo-Ang Katotohanan, and Humanda Ka Mayor.
-Kris' biggest break in the entertainment film industry was her Mano Po series where she won the status of Best Supporting Actress given by a lot of award-giving bodies.
-After that, her movies became blockbusters, especially when she shifted into horror films starting from Feng Shui, Sukob and a lot more.
+1990 was the start of her film career.
+Her mother, the late Corazon Aquino did not want to her to enter showbiz at first, but was later convinced and approved Kris' first film, Pido Dida: Sabay Tayo with the comedian Rene Requiestas, with her achieving mainstream popularity.
+She later shifted into other roles, notably in "massacre" films such as The Vizconde Massacre, The Myrna Diones Story, Elsa Castillo...
+Ang Katotohanan, and Humanda Ka Mayor!.
+Kris' biggest break in the entertainment film industry was her Mano Po series where she won numerous awards for Best Supporting Actress.
+After that, her films became blockbusters, especially when she shifted into horror films starting from Feng Shui, Sukob and a lot more.
 Since 2010, she started co-producing her films (Dalaw, Segunda Mano, and Sisterakas) until she established her own production firm in 2013, K Productions with its debut movie Instant Mommy.
 In 2013, she starred in My Little Bossings with her son Bimby Aquino Yap, Vic Sotto, and Ryzza Mae Dizon.
 2014 was the year when the sequel of the blockbuster hit movie Feng Shui was released.

-In 2015, she will be starring in a romantic-drama movie based on a popular novel, Etiquette for Mistresses and her official MMFF 2015 entry, All You Need Is Pag-Ibig (formerly entitled Mr. and Mrs. Split).
+In 2015, she starred in the romantic drama film Etiquette for Mistresses, based on the 1993 novel of the same name, as well as All You Need Is Pag-Ibig, which was an official entry to the 41st Metro Manila Film Festival.